Quality of Service Subscription Explainer

 Quality of Service Subscription is an add-on product that delivers Meeting, Webinar, and Phone QoS data to a customer’s third-party endpoint.

 Zoom’s Quality of Service Subscription (QSS) is an add-on product that offers near real-time quality of service (QoS) data for Zoom Meetings, Webinars, and Phone calls.
-QSS extends Zoom’s product functionality by sending raw QoS data for every participant to a customer’s network monitoring service at 4 to 6 times per minute.
-Customers can use this rich data stream to proactively identify whether disruptive network environments are affecting Zoom’s services.
+QSS extends Zoom’s product functionality by sending participant-level QoS events at minute-level intervals (rate and aggregation may vary by configuration).
+Customers can use this rich data stream to identify whether network environments are affecting Zoom’s services.

-The existing Zoom Dashboard provides network performance and usage metrics, which can help customers understand how Zoom is operating in a given network environment.
-QSS offers the same Zoom QoS data at a faster rate and allows customers to configure it into their own dashboard views to correlate Zoom data with additional systems.
+The existing Zoom Dashboard provides network performance and usage metrics, which can help customers understand how Zoom is operating in a network environment.
+QSS offers the same Zoom QoS data, but at a faster rate.
+Because of this faster rate sampling, aggregated QoS metrics will show values different from the main Zoom Dashboard.
+However, these metrics still allow customers to configure them into their own dashboard views to correlate Zoom data with additional systems.

 The table below describes the QoS data delivered to a customer’s endpoints via QSS.